These California Destinations Could Have a Superbloom This Year, Plus Where to Find Wildflowers in the State

 Figueroa Mountain Recreation Area

-In late March, Figueroa Mountain Recreation Area (about 50 miles northwest of Santa Barbara) and nearby Grass Mountain begin bursting with wild hyacinth, shooting stars, buttercups, milkmaids, Johnny jump-ups, chocolate lilies, scarlet Indian paintbrush, goldfields, purple fiesta flowers, popcorn flowers, and poppies.
+In March, Figueroa Mountain Recreation Area (about 50 miles northwest of Santa Barbara) and nearby Grass Mountain begin bursting with wild hyacinth, shooting stars, buttercups, milkmaids, Johnny jump-ups, chocolate lilies, scarlet Indian paintbrush, goldfields, purple fiesta flowers, popcorn flowers, and poppies.

 Pinnacles National Park